azamsharp/azamsharp.github.io/_posts/testing.md

 You don't need to call save or even insert since the model budget is already part of the context. **This will automatically update both sides of the relationship.
 It means transaction.budget will have a budget and a new transaction will be added to budget.transactions automatically.**

 Unfortunately, this does not re-render ```TransactionListView```.
 Even though the transactions in budget instance are updated, it still does not trigger an update on the view.
-I am not sure about the reason but I believe it may be because the update was caused internally and not through the mechanism that invoke the observation.
+I am not sure about the reason but I believe it may be because the update was caused internally and not through the mechanism that invoke the observation behavior.

 The correct way of adding a transaction to an existing budget which also re-renders the view is by adding it through the ```budget.transactions``` property as shown below: